Charles W. Engelhard Jr.: Philanthropy

-The Charles Engelhard Foundation, headed by his wife after his death and by their children following her death in 2004, provides funding to a wide range of causes including education, medical research, cultural institutions, and wildlife and conservation organizations.
-It has made major donations to the Metropolitan Museum of Art where the Charles Engelhard Court can be found in its American Wing, built the library at Harvard University's John F. Kennedy School of Government, and has been a generous supporter of a number of University of Montana academic programs.
+The Charles Engelhard Foundation, a 501(c)(3) tax-exempt private foundation headed by his wife after his death and by their children following her death in 2004, provides funding to a wide range of causes including education, medical research, cultural institutions, and wildlife and conservation organizations.
+It has made major donations to the Metropolitan Museum of Art where the Charles Engelhard Court can be found in its American Wing.
+The foundation built the library at Harvard University's John F. Kennedy School of Government.
+Anti-Apartheid protesters prevented the library from being named after him. and has been a generous supporter of a number of University of Montana academic programs.
 In 1967, he and his wife donated an elaborate 18th-century Neapolitan crêche to the White House.

+There is an Engelhard Performing Arts Center (EPAC) and an Engelhard Family Library at the private high school The Potomac School in McLean, Virginia.

+In 2018, Influence Watch reported that the foundation allocates money to "left-progressive" organizations including Tides Foundation, Planned Parenthood of the Rocky Mountains, National Wildlife Federation, and Natural Resources Defense Council.

 Cragwood Stables

 Engelhard developed a love of Thoroughbred horse racing and became a major force in the industry with racing stables in England and South Africa, plus in Aiken, South Carolina where his Cragwood Stables was named for his estate in Far Hills, New Jersey.
 Primarily trained by future U.S. Racing Hall of Fame inductee MacKenzie Miller in the U.S., he raced notable horses such as Red Reality, Assagai, Tentam, Alley Fighter, and the U.S. Champion sire, Halo.
 His best known South African horse was Hawaii who won a number of important races in that country until being brought to compete in the U.S. in 1969 where he won several Grade 1 stakes and was voted the 1969 Eclipse Award for Outstanding Male Turf Horse.
 Following his death, his widow donated a large collection of racing trophies that were won by Cragwood horses in the U.S. between 1962 and 1976.